-- a) Where the member of staff has been employed at the school for two or more years at the time at which the application for admission to the school is made; and/or - b) The member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage. - 4.
-Children who attend a Partner Primary School linked to Dyke House Sports and Technology College.
-The partner primary schools for 2021/2022 admissions are: Brougham, Holy Trinity, Jesmond Gardens, Lynnfield, St Aidan's, Stranton and Ward Jackson Schools.
-Within this criterion places will be allocated in the following order of priority: - a) Those children who attend a Partner Primary School and live within the admission zone of that primary school. - b) Those children who attend a Partner Primary School but live outside the admission zone of that primary school. - c) Those children who do not attend a Partner Primary School but live within the admission zone of a Partner Primary School. - Students who have an aptitude for one or more sports who meet the eligibility criteria of a performance athlete within the max 5% (13) of cohort. - 6.
+- a) Those children who attend a Partner Primary School and live within the admission zone of that primary school. - b) Those children who attend a Partner Primary School but live outside the admission zone of that primary school. - c) Those children who do not attend a Partner Primary School but live within the admission zone of a Partner Primary School. - 5.
+Students who have an aptitude for one or more sports who meet the eligibility criteria of a performance athlete within the max 5% (13) of cohort. - 6.
 Children who have a significant medical, physical or psychological condition.
-When using this criterion it must be supported by written evidence from the medical professional involved stating clearly why Dyke House Sports and Technology College is the most appropriate and reasons why other schools are inappropriate. - Those children who live closest to the school as determined by a straight line distance measurement.
-The distance will be measured from the (ordnance survey) address point for the child's home to the (ordnance survey) address point of the school, using the Local Authority's computerised system.
+When using this criterion it must be supported by written evidence from the medical professional involved stating clearly why Dyke House Academy is the most appropriate and reasons why other schools are inappropriate. - 7.
+Those children who live closest to the school as determined by a straight line distance measurement; from the address point for the child's home to the address point of the school, using the Local Authority's computerised system, with those living closer to the school receiving the higher priority.

-Tie-breaker: If more children qualify under a particular criterion than there are places available, priority will be given to those children who live closest to the school (as described under Criteria 7).
+If more children qualify under a particular criterion than there are places available, priority will be given to those children who live closest to the school (as described under Criteria 7).
+Should it not be possible to separate two or more applications, for example two applicants who live at an equal distance from the school, the Local Authority's computerised system will use random selection.